CodePenguin/PlayPass/README.md

 How to use it
 --------------------------------
+You can compile from source or grab the latest release files and start from there.

 Make a copy of the PlayPass.example.cfg and modify it to your liking.
 The following is an example of a config file that will automatically queue up anything in your Hulu Queue.

 	<playpass>